 A pedestrian access route (PAR) is a continuous and unobstructed path of travel intended to provide accessibility for pedestrians with disabilities.
-A pedestrian access route shall be provided where a prepared surface has been constructed for pedestrian travel within the right-of-way.
+A pedestrian access route shall be provided where a prepared surface has been constructed for pedestrian travel within the right of way.

 Examples of areas that may be considered a PAR include:

-- Crosswalks at intersections
+- Pedestrian street crossings at intersections (marked or unmarked crosswalks) and mid-block locations.

-- Curb ramps
+- Curb ramps.

-- Pedestrian overpasses and underpasses
+- Pedestrian overpasses and underpasses.

-- Sidewalks
+- Sidewalks.

-- Shared-use paths
+- Shared-use paths.

-- Elevators

-- Doorways
+- Elevators.

-- Parking access aisles.
+- Doorways. - Accessible parking space access aisles.